aamitn/simc/README.md

 - Feel free to create an [`Issue`](https://github.com/aamitn/simc/issues/new)
 - Or [`Fork`](https://github.com/aamitn/simc/fork) the repo and open [`PR`](https://github.com/aamitn/simc/compare) if you find a bug or would like to contribute!
+- No need for manual tagged release, push to main and tagging is auto-handled by electron forge.